last modified: November 13, 2017 at 2:22:47 PM

 When and where will the smart meter installation begin?

 ECI REC has an installation schedule in place for all areas of its distribution system.
-The first meters will be changed in November 2017, with an estimated completion date of July 2018—pending weather, adequate staffing, and inventory supply.
+The first meters will be changed in the first quarter of 2018, with an estimated completion in fourth quarter of 2018—pending weather, adequate staffing, and inventory supply.

 Will ECI REC notify me prior to installation?